ssenmosip/mosip-temp-documentation/Registration-Packet.md

     **Demographic File:**

     ![Demographic Folder](_images/registration/demographic_folder.png)

     This folder contains the Applicant document image and demographic data.

      a.
 Applicant
-        *  ProofOfIdentity.jpg
+        - ProofOfIdentity.jpg
-        *  ProofOfResidenty.jpg
+        - ProofOfResidenty.jpg
-        *  ProofOfAddress1.jpg
+        - ProofOfAddress1.jpg
-        *  ApplicantPhoto.jpg
+        - ApplicantPhoto.jpg
-        *  ExceptionPhoto.jpg \[If Exceptional cases\]
+        - ExceptionPhoto.jpg \[If Exceptional cases\]
-        *  Registration Acknowledgement.jpg
+        - Registration Acknowledgement.jpg

      b.
 Demographic\_info.json
-        - Follwed the Mosip ID spec and generated this Json structure.
+        - Follwed the Mosip [ID Spec](https://github.com/mosip/mosip/wiki/MOSIP-ID-Object-definition) and generated this JSON structure.
 It contains the entire text data captured in the UI application.

 3.  **RegistrationID.txt**
 -   It contains the generated Registration id which is having the length of 28 digit.